Lynne Ball ~ Counsellor & Registered BACP Member

 Taking your first step towards seeing a counsellor takes courage and I hope you find what you need either here or elsewhere.

 You may be feeling overwhelmed about life right now, we are all reacting in such different ways.
 You could be anxious, depressed or having relationship problems; perhaps this was already the case before Lockdown and things have become even more difficult for you.
-Not knowing what is wrong is okay too, it could be a feeling you have that things aren’t quite right.
 Whatever has brought you to this point it’s where you go from here that matters.
 Together we can talk about what you would like to be different and how I can support you in getting there.

 Getting in Touch

 Contact me to arrange a free 15 minute consultation to discuss how therapy could make a positive difference in your life; please click here to contact me by email or call or text me on 07305 507271.
 If I am unable to speak to you in person, please leave me a message on my confidential voicemail.
 I will get back to you within 24 hours to either answer your query or arrange a convenient time for a session.
 Sometimes my email replies can end up in Junk Mail so please check if you haven't received a response from me.
 I always reply.

 I work with individual Adults and older Adults for either short term or long term work.

-I require at least 24 hours notice if you wish to cancel a session.
+I require at least 24 hours notice if you wish to cancel or reschedule your session.